nrw-digital/week-notes/en/updates/_posts/2024-07-26-week-notes.md

 Nick, the Project Manager, led the day and struck a good balance between project reflection, discussing the ‘what’s next?’ question, and celebratory fun (Image explanation coming soon, promise).

 One of the celebration activities was to write a poem about the experience of the project so far.
-Lucinda’s team MAY have included a sneaky bot member (ChatGBT), but AI outputs are only as good as their human inputting the prompts right?
+Lucinda’s team MAY have included a sneaky bot member (ChatGPT), but AI outputs are only as good as their human inputting the prompts right?
 Anyway…

   Revamping the water whispers
   There once was a system named FWS